lawrennd/talks/_economics/ai-cannot-replace-the-atomic-human-mimit.md

 \notes{The Competence Centers you're building, like CIM 4.0 in Turin, understand something crucial: technology transfer isn't about deploying models, it's about building capability.
 It's about ensuring that AI serves the micro-level needs of Italian businesses—the SMEs, the artisans, the manufacturing networks—not just the macro-level metrics of productivity.}

 \slides{* Competence Centers: Bridge Builders
 * Not Just Deployment: Capability Building
 * SME Needs ≠ Big Tech Solutions
 * Local Knowledge + Global Technology}

-\include{_supply-chain/includes/burbage-bridge.md}
-\include{_supply-chain/includes/cromford.md}

 \subsection{Distretti Industriali e Reti di Innovazione}

-\slides{* 18th Century Emilia Romagna: Silk, Paper
+\slidesincremental{* 18th Century Emilia Romagna: Silk, Paper
 * 21st Century Challenge: AI + Human Networks
   * Strength in Community
   * Strength in Diversity
   * Strength in Europe
 * AI as Infrastructure, Not Replacement}

-\notes{The historical industrial districts of Italy—from the silk producers of Emilia Romagna to the metallurgical clusters of Brescia—succeeded through interconnected dependencies, local communities, and talent development.
+\notes{The historical industrial districts of Italy, from the silk producers of Emilia Romagna to the metallurgical clusters of Brescia, succeeded through interconnected dependencies, local communities, and talent development.
 A craft culture being shared across generations.
 Today's AI infrastructure should support these networks, not replace them.}

 \include{_atomic-human/includes/ai-onto-societys-wicked-problems.md}